Climbing and hiking at Flørli

 Reach the top- and the return

 The scenery on the top of the stairs is amazing and breathtaking.
 From the top you will have a panoramic view to the fjord.
-When the group has reach the top, we will continue on gravel road for one hour.
+When the group has reach the top, we will continue our hike on gravel road for one hour.

 Well done- getting ready for take off